Fetal programming: Dutch famine 1944–45

 In 1944–45, the German blockade of the Netherlands led to a lack of food supplies, causing the Dutch famine of 1944–45.
 The famine caused severe malnutrition among the population, including women in various stages of pregnancy.
 The Dutch Famine Birth Cohort Study examined the impact of lack of nutrition on children born during or after this famine.
-It showed that over the course of their life, these children were at greater risk of diabetes, cardiovascular disease, obesity, and other non-communicable diseases.
+It showed that throughout their life, these children were at greater risk of diabetes, cardiovascular disease, obesity, and other non-communicable diseases.

 Barker hypothesis

 In the 1980s, David Barker began a research study on this topic.
 The Barker Hypothesis, or Thrifty phenotype, forms the basis for much of the research conducted on fetal programming.
-This hypothesis states that if the fetus is exposed to low nutrition, it will adapt to that particular environment.
-Nutrients are diverted towards the development of the heart, brain, and other essential organs of the fetus.
-The body also undergoes metabolic alterations that ensure survival in spite of low nutrition but may cause problems in situations with normal or high nutrition.
+This hypothesis states that if the fetus is exposed to low nutrition, it will adapt to that environment.
+Nutrients are diverted towards the developing heart, brain, and other essential fetal organs.
+The body also undergoes metabolic alterations that ensure survival despite low nutrition but may cause problems with normal or high nutrition.
 This leads to increased risk of metabolic syndrome.

 Nutritional status

 The developing fetus forms an impression of the world into which it will be born via its mother's nutritional status.
 Its development is thus modulated to create the best chance of survival.
 However, excessive or insufficient nutrition in the mother can provoke maladaptive developmental responses in the fetus, which in turn manifest in the form of post-natal diseases.
-It is possible that this has such a profound effect on the fetus’ adult life that it can even outweigh lifestyle factors.
+This may have such a profound effect on the fetus’s adult life that it can even outweigh lifestyle factors.

 Excessive nutrition

-Body mass index prior to pregnancy and weight gain during pregnancy are both linked to high blood pressure in the offspring during adulthood.
-Mouse models suggest that this is due to high levels of the fetal hormone leptin, which is present in the blood of individuals that are overweight or obese.
-There is a theory that this hormone has a negative impact on the regulatory systems of the fetus, and renders it impossible to maintain normal blood pressure levels.
+Body mass index before pregnancy and weight gain during pregnancy are linked to high blood pressure in the offspring during adulthood.
+Mouse models suggest that this is due to high levels of the fetal hormone leptin, which is present in the blood of individuals who are overweight or obese.
+There is a theory that this hormone hurts the regulatory systems of the fetus, and renders it impossible to maintain normal blood pressure levels.

 Insufficient nutrition

 Pre-eclampsia, involving oxygen deprivation and death of trophoblastic cells that make up most of the placenta, is a disease which is often associated with maladaptive long-term consequences of inappropriate fetal programming.
-Here, an inadequately developed and poorly functioning placenta fails to meet the fetus’ nutritional needs during gestation, either by altering its selection for nutrients which can cross into fetal blood or restricting total volume thereof.
+Here, an inadequately developed and poorly functioning placenta fails to meet the fetus’s nutritional needs during gestation, either by altering its selection for nutrients that can cross into fetal blood or restricting total volume thereof.
 Consequences of this for the fetus in adult life include cardiovascular and metabolic conditions.

 Hormonal influence

-A delicate balance of hormones during pregnancy is regarded as being highly relevant to fetal programming and may significantly influence the outcome on the offspring.
+A delicate balance of hormones during pregnancy is regarded as highly relevant to fetal programming and may significantly influence the outcome of the offspring.
 Placental endocrine transfer from the mother to the developing fetus could be altered by the mental state of the mother, due to affected glucocorticoid transfer that takes place across the placenta.